43 releases

 GTK backend

-The GTK backend is used with the gtk3 Cargo feature which is enabled by default.
+The GTK backend is used when the xdg-portal feature is disabled with the default-features = false, and gtk3 is enabled instead.
 The GTK3 backend requires the C library and development headers to be installed to build RFD.
 The package names on various distributions are:

 Distribution Installation Command